awsdocs/amazon-chime-administration-guide/doc_source/edit-voicecon.md

    1. \(Optional\) For **Logging**, choose **Enabled** to send logs to CloudWatch Logs, then choose **Save**\.

-For more information about assigning phone numbers to an Amazon Chime Voice Connector, see [Assigning and Unassigning Amazon Chime Voice Connector Phone Numbers](assign-voicecon.md)\.
+For more information about assigning phone numbers to an Amazon Chime Voice Connector, see [Assigning and unassigning Amazon Chime Voice Connector phone numbers](assign-voicecon.md)\.